DoctorrCryptoo/VzBoT-Vz330/README.md

 [![Discord Invite](https://discordapp.com/api/guilds/829828765512106054/widget.png?style=banner2)](https://discord.gg/KWZWvCMxCq)

-High speed, moderately sized 3D-printer, based on the TronXY XS5(A) CoreXY frame, but can be easily adapted for other 2020 aluminium extrusion frames.
+High Speed, moderately sized 3D-printer, based on the TronXY XS5(A) CoreXY frame, but can be easily adapted for other 2020 aluminium extrusion frames.

 You can find the complete web model without CAD-Software here: